Statement

 Precious Wood

 Perfume Parlour Precious Wood is an Eau de Parfum launched in 2014.
-Precious Wood opens with Saffron and Rose, settles into a heart of Rose and Oud, and dries down to a base of Oud and Guaiac Wood.
+Precious Wood opens with Rose and Saffron, and dries down to a base of Oud and Guaiac Wood.
 Perfume Parlour's Precious Wood carries a Statement verdict, a oud-led wear.

 A budget run at By Kilian's Gold Oud, built on the same jammy rose, saffron and oud spine.
 Perfume Parlour nails the rose-oud handshake but trims the original's creamy, room-filling richness down to a softer, skin-close wear.